mle-infrastructure/mle-hyperopt/README.md

 You can run the test suite via `python -m pytest -vv tests/`.
 If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:.
 Here are some features I want to implement for the next release:

 - [ ] Add min vs max objective option to choose at strategy init
-- [ ] Add text to notebook + visualization for what is implemented
+- [ ] Add text to notebook for what is implemented
-- [ ] Allow space refinement for other strategies
+- [ ] Update mle-toolbox webpage intro